Performs a sparse Bayesian multiple linear regression

 var(y)

-); that is, the prior variance of each
+); that is, the prior variance of each non-zero element of b isvar(y) * scaled_prior_variance

-value provided should be either a scalar or a vector of length
+.
+The value provided should be either a scalar or a vector of lengthL

 .
-If estimate_prior_variance = TRUE
+Ifestimate_prior_variance = TRUE

-initial estimates of the prior variances.
+, this provides initial estimates of the prior variances.- residual_variance

 Variance of the residual.
 If